Yamagata dashi

 When the heat makes you lose your appetite, this dish is made by chopping and mixing high-water summer vegetables with aromatic vegetables such as green shiso and myoga ginger, and seasoning it with soy sauce.Due to its ease of preparation, it has become popular as a quick dish to eat during the busy farming season

-Because it's so easy to make - just finely chop and mix the vegetables - there are many variations, and it's said that every household has their own recipe, with as many different flavors as there are households .
-Eggplant, cucumber, green shiso, and myoga are common, but some people add ingredients like mountain yam or okra to make it more sticky, or use mentsuyu or dashi soy sauce instead of soy sauce, and the flavor can vary greatly depending on what you buy in the store.
+Because it's so easy to make—simply chop and mix vegetables—the variations are endless, andthere are as many flavors as there are households.
+Eggplant, cucumber, green perilla, and Japanese ginger are common ingredients, but some people add yam or okra to give it a sticky texture, or use mentsuyu or dashi soy sauce instead of soy sauce, and even commercially available versions can taste completely different depending on what you buy.

 The dashi stock made with standard ingredients is light and delicious, but I personally love the sticky dashi stock made with okra, which has even more flavor!